kech19/SQL-/README.md

 *	WINDOW FUNCTIONS
 *	COMMON TABLE EXPRESSION

+###### Findings
+There was more variation in the 'Always quiet at night' question in the medium cohort in WA for example.
+Patients rating 9-10 ranged from 75% to low 50s.
+The survey response rate tend of be less than 30% and the data might fail to capture the totality of the experience during visits.

 #### FLU SHOT DATA PREPARATION PROJECT

 Using data from Synthea, I analyzed data pertaining to flu shots in a healthcare system for a dashboard that be found at the following link: